 Eating sugary foods can cause excess secretion of insulin which raises the level of tryptophan in the brain.
 This leads to increased production of neurotransmitters melatonin and serotonin which produce a calming effect and regulate sleep.
 Over 90 percent of serotonin in your body is present in the gut where the hormone regulates intestinal movements.
 Carbohydrate-rich foods such as rice, pasta, bread, and potatoes can also raise serotonin levels making you feel sleepy.

 You can also feel fatigue after eating processed foods as they are quickly absorbed by your body, causing a spike and drop in blood sugar levels leading to tiredness.
+With our coaching clients, we meticulously go through their diet to ensure they are getting the optimal nutrition for their body.
 Eating a nutrient-dense adrenal fatigue diet can significantly improve your energy levels and help beat that post-meal fatigue.

 Having a large meal, especially one high in fat, can make you feel tired.
 This is because your body needs to work more to break down the large quantity of food, using more energy in the digestion process and making you feel sluggish.
 Consider having smaller meals throughout the day to help maintain your energy levels.